 Choosing the right VPN isn’t as easy as you might think, however.
 There’s a lot of data to sift through and compare.
 In general, look for a service that offers DNS leak protection and automatic kill switches, has fast servers, offers lightweight apps, and runs a strict zero-logging policy in as many areas as possible.

 We did the research and found the top VPNs on the market that can help keep you safe.
 The results are listed below.

-ExpressVPN is one of the fastest and most reliable VPNs you can use.
+ExpressVPN is one of the fastest VPNs you can use.
 It offers incredibly useful privacy options on each of its apps, supporting PC, Mac, Linux, Android, iOS, and many other platforms.
 This gives you the ability to quickly unblock Netflix and change countries no matter where you prefer to stream.
 ExpressVPN makes it easy with a simple one-click interface and lightweight app design.

 Data sent through ExpressVPN’s network is secured with strong 256-bit AES encryption and backed by a zero-logging policy on traffic, DNS requests, and IP addresses.
 Information stays secure thanks to an automatic kill switch and DNS leak prevention features on the app, as well.
 All of these work with ExpressVPN’s network of over 3,000 servers in 94 different countries to give you a fast and secure connection anywhere in the world.